 object is returned for each game session that matches the request.

-This operation is not designed to be continually called to track matchmaking ticket status.
+This operation is not designed to be continually called to track game session status.
 This practice can cause you to exceed your API limit, which results in errors.
-Instead, as a best practice, set up an Amazon Simple Notification Service to receive notifications, and provide the topic ARN in the matchmaking configuration.
-Continuously poling ticket status with DescribeGameSessions
+Instead, you must configure an Amazon Simple Notification Service (SNS) topic to receive notifications from FlexMatch or queues.
+Continuously polling with